 In short the answer is no, unless 5ºC water is utilised for a minimum of ~10 minutes.
 In that time, workers may report numbness and discomfort of the forearms and experience diminished manual dexterity upon return to work scene.
 The logistics of this method are a barrier to implementation, an issue that has been amplified due to infection control/COVID-19 protocols.
 COVID-19 aside, provision of 5ºC water in ample quantities for cooling multiple workers is a challenge.
 The use of ice cold towels to cool the forearms is a potential alternative to immersion that requires substantially less water, and fewer resources.
 A recently published study by Adams and colleagues reported cooling rates conferred by wrapping the forearms in cold towels (1-3ºC) rotated every three minutes.
 As represented by the figure below, the mean cooling rate of ~0.22ºC per 10 minutes was slower than without cooling, excluding towels as a surrogate of 5ºC water immersion.

-In summary, forearm immersion poses several logistical issues and is not worth pursuing as a workplace heat stress hazard control unless cold water and the means for achieve immersion are readily available proximal to the worksite.
+In summary, forearm immersion poses several logistical issues and is not worth pursuing as a workplace heat stress hazard control unless cold water and the means for achieve immersion are readily available proximal to the worksite, and cold hands/arms are not detrimental to work performance.

 Adams WM, Morris EC, Walton SL, Karras EM (2021).
 Comparing the Cooling Rates of Rotating Forearm Ice Towels and Passive Rest Following Exercise-Induced Hyperthermia.
 Athletic Training & Sports Health Care.
 1:e1-6.